AndriiChipets-Java/Encrypter/README.md

 JUnit tests and Mockito have been implemented in this project.

-Oleksandr, could you pay attention especially on project structure and variables and method names, because it is my weakness, I think.It will be really helpful for me, if you give me some hint, how I can improve my skills.
+Oleksandr, could you pay attention especially on project structure and variables and method names, because it is my weakness, I think.
+It will be really helpful for me, if you give me some hint, how I can improve my skills.